Kimberly-Rodriguez/Energy_Consumption_Dashboard/README.md

 ![The home page shows a dashboard composed of three graphs, two cards w/ numbers: min and max forecast for California zone](./src/images/californiaZone.png)

-The following image demonstrates the dashboard results homepage's appearance and functionality for Texas zone:
+The following image demonstrates the dashboard results homepage's appearance and functionality for Illinois zone:

 ![The home page shows a dashboard composed of three graphs, two cards w/ numbers: min and max forecast for Illinois zone](./src/images/illinoisZone.png)
-The following image demonstrates the dashboard results homepage's appearance and functionality for Texas zone:
+The following image demonstrates the dashboard results homepage's appearance and functionality for New York zone:

 ![The home page shows a dashboard composed of three graphs, two cards w/ numbers: min and max forecast for New York zone](./src/images/newyorkZone.png)